Sitecore/Sitecore.Demo.Platform/docs/Usage.md

    6. Optionally, you may want to also set DNS servers in the Docker engine configuration.
 See the [Issue downloading nodejs](#issue-downloading-nodejs) known issue for details and instructions.
    7. Click the "Apply & Restart" button to restart your Windows Docker engine.
+3. Ensure that Docker Compose V2 is enabled:
+   1. From the Docker Desktop taskbar icon contextual menu (right click), choose "Settings".
+   2. In the left tab group, navigate to the "General" tab.
+   3. Ensure that the "Use Docker Compose V2" option is checked.
+   4. Click the "Apply & Restart" button to restart your Windows Docker engine.

 ## Preparing Your Environment